 Big Data Big Computing Engine for High Performance Computer (2016 ~ )

-The main purpose of this project is to develop Big Data Big Computing (BDBC) engine for massive application program based on high-performance computer.
+The main purpose of this project is to develop Big Data Big Computing (BDBC) engine for massive application programs based on high-performance computing.

 This project aims to design a software platform, data based technologies for smart campus.

 We analyze the requirements with diversity, scalability, functionality, availability and develop the data warehouse to cope with requirements.

 - Considering both relational DBMS and NoSQL (key-value, column family, documents, graph) for comprehensive design.

 - Building an integrated warehouse for formal / informal / multimedia data.

 - Developing optimal warehouse for campus life logging data generated by various smart devices and sensors.